 2000 INR/article from Indian Authors

-Free for the Authors from Low-Income Countries and Officials from Ministry of Health.
+Free for the Authors from Low-Income Countries, BPL Families and Officials from Ministry of Health.

 USD 40/article from Authors from Low-Middle Income Countries.

 USD 60/article from Authors from Upper-Middle-Income Countries